HITRUST Assurance Program and Certification FAQs

 For more information, refer to the Understanding HITRUST’s Approach to Risk vs. Compliance-based Information Protection brochure.

-Does CSF Assurance take a compliance-based approach to information protection?
+Does HITRUST Assurance take a compliance-based approach to information protection?

 From its inception, HITRUST chose to use a risk-based rather than a compliance-based approach to information protection and help mature industry’s approach to safeguarding information.
 By integrating NIST’s moderate-level control baseline into the CSF, which is in turn built upon the ISO 27001:2005 control framework, HITRUST leverages the comprehensive threat analyses employed by these frameworks to provide a robust set of prescriptive controls relevant to the healthcare environment.
 The CSF also goes beyond the three baselines for specific classes of information and provides multiple control baselines determined by specific organizational, system, and regulatory risk factors.
 These baselines can be further tailored through formal submission, review, and acceptance by HITRUST of alternative controls, what PCI-DSS refers to as compensating controls, to provide the industry with additional flexibility in the selection of reasonable and appropriate controls while also providing assurance for the adequate protection of sensitive information.